EldoTennis/Eldoraigne-Automations-Chatbot/project_charter/Business_Requirement_Specification.md

 ## 3. Changelog
 - **v1.0 - v3.0:** Initial document creation and addition of new requirements.
 - **v3.1:** Re-structured the Business Requirements section into four distinct categories for better organization.
-- **v4.0 (Current):** Version number updated to align with the new multi-document suite release (v6.0 of the AI Manual).
+- **v4.0 (Current):** Version number updated to align with the new documentation suite release (v8.0 of the AI Manual).
 No other content changes.